Ninjatrader Brokerage Review - Is it the trader for you?

 Ninja Trader 7 has a white and grey theme that cannot be changed.

 Ninja Trader 8 has five “skins” that you can choose.
-By default, “slate grey” is the one it loads up as (on the picture below).
+By default, “slate grey” is the one it loads up as.
 But you can change it to black, light, slate light or slate black.

 Customization options